RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

 Redis Enterprise Software supports LDAP authentication and authorization through [role-based access controls]({{<relref "/rs/security/access-control/">}}) (RBAC).
 You can map LDAP groups to {[Redis Enterprise roles]({{<relref "/rs/security/access-control/create-roles.md">}}) to control access to your database and the [admin console]({{<relref "/rs/security/admin-console-security/">}}).
 For more details on how LDAP works with Redis Enterprise, see [LDAP authentication]({{<relref "/rs/security/access-control/ldap/">}}).

 Redis Enterprise for Kubernetes supports enabling and configuring LDAP authentication using the RedisEnterpriseCluster (REC) custom resource.
-Currently, the Redis Enterprise cluster (REC) only supports configuration related to the LDAP servers, such as server addresses, connection details, credentials, and query configuration.
+Currently, the Redis Enterprise cluster (REC) only supports configuration related to the LDAP server, such as server addresses, connection details, credentials, and query configuration.

 To [map LDAP groups to Redis Enterprise access control roles]({{<relref "/rs/security/access-control/ldap/enable-role-based-ldap.md">}}), you'll need to use the Redis Enterprise [API]({{<relref "/rs/references/rest-api/requests/ldap_mappings/">}}) or [admin console]({{<relref "/rs/security/access-control/ldap/enable-role-based-ldap.md">}}).